 The ONS Business Register and Employment Survey (BRES) is the official source of employee and employment estimates in the UK.
 The survey collects employment information from a sample of some 85,000 businesses across Great Britain.
 Allowing for the analysis of workplace-based employee and employment estimates by detailed geography and industry, full-time or part-time workers and by public or private sector businesses.
 However, it should be noted that BRES does not cover the very small businesses neither registered for VAT nor Pay-As-You-Earn (PAYE), which make up a small part of the economy.

-Data from Lightcast shows that the number of unique job postings in Southampton had generally increased month-on-month between spring 2020 and summer 2023.
-Although, declines have been recorded through in the second half of 2023.
-Aggregating this data to years, suggests that there were 435 unique job postings per 1,000 working age population in Southampton during 2023, significantly higher than the national rate (242 per 1,000).
+Data from Lightcast (5th March 2025) shows that the number of unique job postings in Southampton had increased between 2020 and 2023 but declined in 2024.
+There were 344 unique job postings per 1,000 working age population in Southampton during 2024, significantly higher than the national rate (208 per 1,000).
 This ranks Southampton second highest among ONS comparators, consistent with previous years.
-Median advertised wages continue to remain higher than the long-term average of £30k per year.
-Having averaged £32.3k per year during the 2023 calendar year and recently rising to £34k per year in December 2023.
+Median advertised wages continue to remain higher than the long-term average, having averaged £31.8k per year during the 2024 calendar year.

 Further data on employee jobs in Southampton can be found in the interactive Power BI dashboard linked below.
 The dashboard allows the user to interact with a range of economic data to help better understand different aspects of the city’s economy.
 Further information, including a range of relevant reports and datasets can also be found in the resources section at the bottom of the page.